srothst1/cesiumjs-webpack-starter-tutorial/README.md

 # CesiumJS and Webpack

-webpack is a popular and powerful tool for bundling JavaScript modules.
+[Webpack](https://webpack.js.org/) is a popular and powerful tool for bundling JavaScript modules.
 It allows developers to structure their code and assets in an intuitive way and to load different kinds of files as needed with simple require statements.
 When building, it will trace code dependencies and pack these modules into one or more bundles that are loaded by the browser.

-In this tutorial, we will build a simple web app from the ground up using webpack, and then cover the steps to integrate the Cesium npm module.
+In this tutorial, we will build a simple web app from the ground up using webpack, and then cover the steps to integrate the [Cesium npm module](https://www.npmjs.com/package/cesium).
 This is a good place to start if you’d like to use CesiumJS to develop a web application.
-If you’re new to Cesium and are looking to learn to build your first sample app, take a look at our Getting Started Tutorial.
+If you’re new to Cesium and are looking to learn to build your first sample app, take a look at our [Getting Started Tutorial](https://cesium.com/learn/cesiumjs-learn/cesiumjs-quickstart/).

 **Prerequisites**
 - A basic understanding of the command line, JavaScript, and web development.